2 Ways to Read Throne of Glass in Order | Ultimate Reading Guide

 For that, I’ve created this helpful resource for you.
 A printable checklist that includes both ways to read Throne of Glass listed below as well as chapter by chapter arrangements of Empire of Storms and Tower of Dawn for a tandem read.

-Printable Throne of Glass Reading Guide
+Throne of Glass in Order

-Throne of Glass Order in Summary
+The Safe Throne of Glass Series Order (Purist)

 Read the Throne of Glass books in this order if you want to stay true to publication date and the intended order of reading.